fullstackhero/docs/content/dotnet-webapi-boilerplate/general/development-environment.md

 fullstackhero's .NET WebApi Boilerplate gives you the freedom to choose between the following 3 popular Database Providers.
 Please note that with the current architecture of the API Project, it would rather be easy to add in support for more DB Providers with minimal change of code.
 But as of now, here are the 3 Supported Database Providers!
 By default, MSSQL is chosen as the Database Provider.

-{{< alert text="Make sure that you have atleast one of these servers installed, alongwith a Database Managment tool like Azure Data Studio / PostgreSQL pgAdmin / MySQL Workbench " />}}
+{{< alert text="Make sure that you have at least one of these servers installed, along with a Database Management tool like Azure Data Studio / PostgreSQL pgAdmin / MySQL Workbench " />}}

 ### MSSQL